The Old Bega Hospital Regional Community Cultural Centre

 The buildings were extensively restored for the Old Hospital's centenary in 1988 by a major community effort assisted by government funds.
 The Hospital and grounds were then used for a great range of community purposes, including art spaces, cafe, community markets and a radio station.

-The Old Bega Hospital is no longer a working hospital and has no hospital facilities.
+The Old Bega Hospital has no medical facilities.

-For medical services go to the South East Regional Hospital
+For hospital services go to the South East Regional Hospital, phone 02 6491 9999

 Proudly sponsored by: